 Here are two examples:

-- Mentors: Mindfulness of Anger.
-This worksheet helps students to develop a lesson for mentoring younger kids in developing the skills to deal with stress and anger.
+- Teaching Others About Mindfulness.
+This worksheet helps students to develop a lesson plan for mentoring younger kids in developing the skills to deal with stress and anger.

 Practicing group mindfulness also may be fun!
 Here are two examples of printable worksheets that teachers or group counselors might want to check out:

-Mindfulness-based team-building worksheets also provide terrific ways to promote positive emotional health.
-Here are three examples from Belmont Wellness:
+Mindfulness-based team-building worksheets also provide terrific ways to promote positive emotional health:

 This fun team building activity uses stress balls to teach participants about the stressful consequences of failing to focus on the present.

-Of course, our very own site provides plenty of excellent resources for promoting mindfulness.
+Of course, our very own site provides even more excellent resources for promoting mindfulness.
 For example, 22 mindfulness exercises, techniques, and activities are available on our website and include such approaches as:

 - The Raisin Exercise

 - The Self-Compassion Pause Worksheet